balintbalazs/B3D/README.md

 ## Usage examples
 Example scripts are located in the `sample_scripts` folder.
 Currently this includes a Python example (tested with Python 2.7.10 and 3.5.3)

+## Contact
+For any questions / comments about this software, please send an email to [Balint Balazs](mailto:balint.balazs@embl.de).